Capitol riot hearings raise questions of presidential power

 There are two primary ones: the Insurrection Act, first enacted in 1792, and the National Emergencies Act of 1976.

 The Insurrection Act is a long-standing presidential power that gives the president wide latitude to use military forces to stop a rebellion or domestic violence.
-The act allows the use of military forces, which are normally barred by the Posse Comitatus Act from joining in civilian law enforcement actions.
+Military forces are normally barred by the Posse Comitatus Act from joining in civilian law enforcement actions.

 Elizabeth Goitein, senior director of the liberty and national security program at the Brennan Center for Justice, said the insurrection “in my opinion” could have been the catalyst for the president to invoke the act and bring in the military to escort congressional lawmakers out of the proceedings for their safety.
 “That doesn’t mean Donald Trump would have been the president, but it would have thrown a wrench in the works,” she said.